kyma-project/kyma/tools/load-test/README.md

              --name=load-test
 ```

 To run the load test either on a cluster or on a local Minikube, you must set the Helm chart installation parameters.
-However, on a cluster it is advisable to have environment variables set to default values.
+However, on a cluster it is advisable to have the environment variables set to default values.

 These are the parameters you must configure to execute the load test: